Puneet-Jain-18/Car-Ride-Sharing-System/README.md

 3. It is assumed that the car takes shortest distance while travelling between any two points, so insted of road network straight line distance between two points has been taken as distance.
 # Solution-Approach
 1. the solution presented runs in time O(n^3 ) and outputs a solution M with cost(M ) at most 2.5 times the optimal value.
 2. Now for every 2 request pair there are 4 different paths to be cosidred.consider Si,Sj as starting point and Ti,Tj as drop location of requesets i,j respectively.
-Then the possible paths followed could be
+Then the possible paths followed could be<br />

 ![alt text](https://github.com/Puneet-Jain-18/Car-Ride-Sharing-System/blob/master/path.png)

 3. The algorithm takes a two-phase greedy approach. <br>
   A.In the first phase, it matches the 2n requests into n pairs based on the shortest distance to serve any request pair but on the worse pickup choice.